Sovereign-Labs/sovereign-book/src/8-0-complying-with-revenue-share.md

 # Revenue Share for Premium Components

 When using Sovereign SDK's premium components (such as the ultra-low latency soft-confirming sequencer), applications that generate revenue must comply with the Sovereign Permissionless Commercial License.
 This guide walks you through the implementation.
-**Note:** Non-commercial applications and development are all exempt from the revenue share requirements.
+**Note:** Non-commercial and non-production use of the SDK is exempt from the revenue share requirements.

 ## License Requirements